 Let’s face it.
 Shipping is no easy task when it comes to your online store.
 There are many decisions you have to make to even get started with the products you have.
 WooCommerce has built-in options that help you get connected more easily, but there are those times when you need to fine-tune it a bit more.

 WooCommerce Shipping Tips

+There are the basics of shipping that you first need to wrap your brain around.
+After that, you will find that you need even more fine-tuned functionality.
 Here is a collection of posts I have on the site here that will help you with some of your specific needs when it comes to having more control over your shipping.

 Using Conditional Logic to Hide the Shipping Options and Methods

 As you offer more and more products, each with their own limitations around size, geography or user criteria, setting up your shipping on your WooCommerce store can easily become a maze.
 Having the option to hide based on several conditions can make life easier.

 The Hide Shipping Methods for WooCommerce works with the shipping methods that come with both WooCommerce by default and any premium WooCommerce product, both by Woo and third-parties.
 Read more about this extension on this post.

 There are a lot of options that come with shipping.
 And often you need to create restrictions based on various criteria.
 You can learn how to have more control over your checkout page by using conditional logic and restricting shipping by country and state.
 This post shows you how to do that as well as restrict the payment methods at checkout.

 You might just need to have restrictions for roles.
 Think about this.
 Maybe you have vendors to which you need to only offer specific shipping options.
 Or maybe you have other restrictions that you need to put in place.
 This extension does that as well as doing the same for payment methods.